encryptedcoins/encoins-v2/README.md

    ```

 5. **Verify the server installation**:
-   - Check that the binary exists and is executable
+   - Check that the binary `utxo-accumulator-server` exists and is executable
    - Verify all required configuration files and directories are present:
      - `config/` directory with YAML configuration files
      - `crs.json` (common reference string for zero-knowledge proofs)
-     - `database/cache.json` (database cache file)
+     - `database/cache.json` (local database cache file)
      - `web/openapi/api.json` (API documentation)

 6. **Test the server**: